maxviazov/Spring-Frameworks-/Migrating-from-earlier-versions-of-the-Spring-Framework.md

 * Apache POI 3.5

 ### Deprecated code
 The following classes and methods have been deprecated in Spring Framework 4.0.
-These will be removed at a future date so please check the Javadoc and migrate to the suggested alternatives:
+These will be removed at a future date, so please check the javadoc and migrate to the suggested alternatives:

 #### Jackson v1
 All Jackson v1 support is deprecated in favor of Jackson v2: